To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 - How to stand out and pitfalls to avoid

-First, you need to demonstrate that you have the right skills for the job!
-This means you need to achieve two objectives with the skills section of your data analyst CV.
-First, you must be able to get past the automatic keyword filters in the applicant tracking system (ATS), which companies use to filter candidates.
-Next, you want to showcase your technical proficiency to the person reviewing your CV.
+You need to show you have the right abilities for the job!
+This means you need to accomplish two goals with the skills section of your data analyst resume.
+First, you have to be able to get past the automatic keyword filters in the applicant tracking system (ATS), which companies use to filter applicants.
+Next, you want to demonstrate your technical proficiency to the person reviewing your resume.

 If you’re unsure which skills to include, we analysed the data to find out which skills are most in demand for companies hiring data analysts.